Posts

 Image

 Many English learners are surprised to discover that some words contain a silent K—a letter that is written but not pronounced.
 This feature is especially common at the beginning of words, and misunderstanding it often leads to pronunciation errors.
-In this article, we’ll focus on five high‑frequency English words with a silent K: knife knock know knowledge knight You’ll learn why the K is silent, how each word is pronounced, and how to use them naturally in modern English.
-In Old English, the letter K was originally pronounced in many words that now begin with KN‑.
-Over time, English pronunciation simplified, and the K sound disappeared, while the spelling remained.
-As a result, when K appears before N at the beginning of a word, it is almost always silent in modern English.
-Rule to remember: When a word starts with KN‑, pronounce only the N sound.
-1. knife Spelling: knife Pronunciation: /naɪf/ Silent letter: K The word knife is pronounced exactly like nife.
-The K is completely ...
+In this article, we’ll focus on five high‑frequency English words with a silent K: knife knight knock know knowledge You’ll learn why the K is silent, how each word is pronounced, and how to use them naturally in modern English. 🎯 Video Summary Many English learners are surprised by words like knife, knight, and knock, where the letter K is written but not pronounced.
+This silent K pattern is not random—it comes from historical sound changes in English, and it still appears in many common words today.
+In the video above, you’ll hear how these silent K words are pronounced in American English and British English, side by side.
+While the spelling remains the same, listening to both accents helps clarify what actually stays ...

 English Suffix -ment Explained: How Verbs Change into Nouns